dcorre/gmadet/docs/machine_learning.rst

 .. code-block:: console

-    gmadet-cutouts data/gmadet_sim/simulation/ --training
+    gmadet-cutouts gmadet_sim_results/* --training

-The ``--training`` argument specifies that it is for the training on simulated images and create a ``true`` and ``false`` folder in ``candidates_training``.
+The ``--training`` argument specifies that it is for the training on simulated images and create a ``true`` and ``false`` folders in ``candidates_training``.
 They will be used for the CNN training as what we consider true and false candidates.
 The simulated candidates are automatically put in the ``true`` folder.

-You can either classify the other ones by eye, or put all of them in the ``false`` folder.
+You can either classify the other ones by eye, or put all of them in the ``false`` folder (use argument ``--false`` to do it automatically).
 Some true sources will be classified as false but if the number of simulated sources is large enough, this might be a comprise.

 You can plot some histograms to check the distribution of magnitudes for the different bands and fraction of the simulated objects that are actually detected by writing:

 .. code-block:: console

-    gmadet-checksim data/gmadet_sim/simulation/  --radius 2
+    gmadet-checksim gmadet_sim_results/*  --radius 2

 It will create a folder ``CheckSim/`` with some plots.
 It will also create a file ``crossmatch.dat`` containing the crossmatch of the sources detected by gmadet and the positions of the simulated sources.
 This is useful to make some tests of how the code behaves with known simulated transients.